yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 But if you're delivering content that the user then interacts with, it's likely better for you to deliver that content as
-HTML, and then enhance it with JS.
+HTML, and then enhance it with JavaScript.

-#### How to Progressively Load JS
+#### How to Progressively Load JavaScript
-If you follow the principles of progressive enhancement, you want to load your JS in a non-blocking way, but still want enhancements to be there relatively early on.
+If you follow the principles of progressive enhancement, you want to load your JavaScript in a non-blocking way, but still want enhancements to be there relatively early on.
 More often than not, the web platform's native mechanisms to load scripts will not be your friends.
 We talked at length about blocking scripts and why they're bad, so you can probably